-Any notice, report, decision, or request which is to be given or served under these proceedings will be deemed given or served when either personally delivered to the person or office entitled to the notice, when delivered to the person's campus mailbox, when deposited in the United States mail, certified mail, postage prepaid, addressed to the person or office at that person's last-known address as shown on the records of the college, or when sent to the person's college email box.
+Any notice, report, decision, or request which is to be given or served under these proceedings will be deemed given or served when either personally delivered to the person or office entitled to the notice, when delivered to the person's campus mailbox, or when deposited in the United States mail, certified mail, postage prepaid, addressed to the person or office at that person's last-known address as shown on the records of the college.
 Written notification of the outcome of the results of student disciplinary proceedings will be issued to the responding student and to the reporting party.
 Victims of a crime of violence, or a non-forcible sex offense will also be notified of the outcome of the student disciplinary proceedings.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of the victim will receive notification of the outcome.
-In cases involving alleged sexual misconduct, the LC State's Statement of the Rights of the Parties shall prevail over any conflicting provision in these disciplinary procedures.
+In cases involving alleged sexual misconduct, the Lewis-Clark State College's Statement of the Rights of the Parties shall prevail over any conflicting provision in these disciplinary procedures.